On arithmetic intersection numbers on self-products of curves: Introduction

 De Jong computed $a'$, $b'$ and $c'$ in some special cases and gave an algorithm to compute them in general, which was implemented by D. Holmes in SAGE.
 As an application, de Jong obtained an effective Bogomolov-type result for $Z_{(1),\alpha}$.
 Further, he remarked, that by the results of the algorithms, a general closed expression for $a'$, $b'$ and $c'$ seems not to be straightforward.

 In this paper, we will modify and generalize our combinatorial method in \cite[Section~5.3]{Wil17} to compute arithmetic intersection products on self-products of $X$ in a more general way.
 Before we give the result in its full generality, we discuss some applications.
-First, we obtain the following close expressions for the numbers $a'$, $b'$ and $c'$ above. \begin{Thm} For $r=g$ we have $h'_{\mathcal{L}}(Z_{m,\alpha})=0$ and for $1\le r<g$ we have
+First, we obtain the following closed expressions for the numbers $a'$, $b'$ and $c'$ above. \begin{Thm} Let $X$ be any smooth projective geometrically connected curve of genus $g\ge2$ with semistable reduction over a number field $K$, $\alpha\in \mathrm{Div}^1(X)$ any degree $1$ divisor on $X$ and $m\in (\mathbb{Z}\setminus\lbrace 0\rbrace )^r$ any vector of non-zero integers.
+If $r=g$, it holds $h'_{\mathcal{L}}(Z_{m,\alpha})=0$.
+For $1\le r<g$ we have

 with $a=m_1^2/(4(g-1)^2)$, $b=0$ and $c=m_1^2/g$ if $r=1$ and

 if $r\ge 2$. \end{Thm}

 Secondly, we discuss lower bounds for $\hat{\omega}^2$.
 Zhang \cite[Section~1.4]{Zha10} has obtained, that the lower bound